Italy eSIM vs Roaming 2026: Why Roaming Costs 3× More

 QHow much data do I need for a week in Italy?

 AA 3GB Italy eSIM covers a light week of maps, train tickets, museum bookings, and messaging.
 Heavy streamers or laptop-tetherers should size up to 5GB or more.
-Plans start around US$5.
+Either way you pay trip prices, not daily roaming rates.

 Bottom line

-Roaming keeps your number but bills you US$10–15 a day; an Italy eSIM rides the same TIM/Vodafone 4G/5G for trip prices from about US$5.
+Roaming keeps your number but bills you US$10–15 a day; an Italy eSIM rides the same TIM/Vodafone 4G/5G for trip prices, not daily rates.
 Install at home, land in Rome or Milan with data on, and keep the home line for calls.
 Browse the full lineup on YonoSIM's Italy page.